In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.

 Compared to traditional SIM cards, there are both advantages of disadvantages of using an eSIM.

 The downside of eSIM is that only a couple of mobile networks currently offer eSIM-compatible plans in the UK.
-In addition, eSIM is normally available only on Pay Monthly plans and not on a Pay As You Go basis.
 There can also be complications when changing to another phone.
 With eSIM, it isn’t as simple as taking out a physical SIM card and putting it inside another phone.
-In addition, if you’re changing to a mobile phone that lacks support for eSIM, you’ll need to change your eSIM back into a physical SIM card before you’re able to use it.
+In addition, if you change to another phone in the future that lacks support for eSIM, you’ll need to change your eSIM back for a physical SIM card before you’re able to use it.

 eSIM Compatible Devices